Polling vs Webhooks: When to Use One Over the Other

 - out-of-order delivery

-- transient failures
+- partial failures

 - Uneven reliability